Science

 Please Note: AP courses may require additional meeting times throughout the year.

-Prerequisite(s): Precalculus (or concurrent enrollment in Precalculus), Chemistry, and Department Approval
+Prerequisite(s): Precalculus (or concurrent enrollment in Precalculus) and a B+ in Chemistry

 Chemistry is the study of the relationship between submicroscopic atomic/molecular structure and the macroscopic (observable) properties of matter.
 How do quantities at the atomic and macroscopic scale relate to one another within across scales?
 How do properties observable at the macroscopic level emerge from atomic and molecular structures?
 How do these quantities and properties change and rearrange during chemical reactions?
 How do energy distributions change during chemical reactions, and even drive the reaction itself?
 AP Chemistry is equivalent to a college-level general chemistry class in which students develop the scientific skills and practices necessary to analyze chemical data and evaluate evidence.
 Topics include atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
 Inquiry-based learning and laboratory work are central to this course.
 Students perform and report on laboratory investigations of chromatography, gravimetric analysis, spectroscopy, rate laws, equilibrium systems, and titrations, among other topics.
 Students also complete a summer assignment reviewing stoichiometry and other foundational topics from tenth grade chemistry so that we can hit the ground running in the fall.
 AP Chemistry is a heavily quantitative course.
 In May and June (after the AP exam), 11th graders in the class will work on one or more fun, chemistry-related topics outside the scope of the AP curriculum.